VHS Revival brings you all the box office and rental happenings from March

 The movie would also star Fred Savage at the peak of his Wonder Years popularity, his turn as a grumpy office dad of peewee proportions proving quite the performance.
 Despite this, the movie was a financial and critical failure, and would soon fade under the colossal shadow of Tom Hanks‘ Big, a similar and vastly superior movie released that summer.

-Not satisfied with the Golden Raspberry-winning Police Academy 4: Citizens on Patrol, Warner Brothers would subject audiences to a fifth installment on the weekend of March 18.
+Not satisfied with the Golden Raspberry-winning Police Academy 4: Citizens on Patrol, Warner Brothers would subject audiences to a fifth instalment on the weekend of March 18.

 Minus Steve Guttenberg‘s Mahoney – sometimes enough is enough – Hightower and the gang get up to their usual hi-jinks after the insufferable Commandant Lassard goes to Miami to receive an award.